BrianHayden/Niche_scripts/README.md

 The purpose of this repository is to enable the reproduction of the figures in the [/figs](./figs) directory using the scripts in [/R](./R) and the data in [/data](./data).

+## Install
+To install, either clone this repository or download the repository as a [zip archive](https://github.com/BrianHayden/Niche_scripts/archive/master.zip) and unzip.

+## Reproduce

 Roughly, the recipe for reproducing the figures is:

  1. get species interaction data from [GloBI](http://globalbioticinteractions.org) using the [rglobi](https://github.com/ropensci/rglobi) package. (see [R/GeoDietNiche.R](./R/GeoDietNiche.R))